Legal education in the Philippines: Philippine law schools

 Starting from 2017, the Legal Education Board had started implementing the Philippine Law School Admission Test (PhilSAT); the failure to pass such admission test prohibits a person from enrolling to any law schools in the Philippines.
 It is a one-day aptitude test intended to measure the academic potential of an examinee who wishes to pursue the study of law.

 As of 2017, there are 108 law schools legitimately operating throughout the Philippines.
 These include independent law schools.
 Satellite campuses are omitted as they are considered part of a larger higher education institution.

 Top performing schools

-The following schools are the top performing law schools in the Philippines.
-Such ranking was based upon the cumulative performance from the results of the bar examinations from 2014 to 2018.
+The following schools are the top performing law schools in the Philippines, based on the cumulative results of the bar examinations from 2018 to 2024.